mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 ### Beyond Mathematics: Fairness from Behind the Veil of Ignorance

 We've now seen several examples of math applied to questions of fairness.
-However, all of them so far have assumed that every participant has equal say.
+However, all of them have assumed that every participant has equal say.
 While this may be true when deciding where to live or whether to play a game, it's clearly not always the case.
 In politics, for example, not every voice at the table is equally strong, nor are those voices free of bias.
 In these more complex cases, what does fairness mean, and how can we try to ensure it?

 Rather than drawing from mathematical literature, let's address this question